green-coding-solutions/documentation/content/en/docs/installation/installation-cluster.md

 ```
 The `id` and the `description` must be unique so that they do not conflict with the other machines in the cluster.

 If you are using the *NOP Linux* setup with the `client.py` service you must also setup the temperature checking.
 Find out what your system has when it is cool.
 You can either use our calibration script or just let the machine sit for a while until the temperature does not change anymore.
 Then set the value `base_temperature_value`.
 It has no unit, but is rather just a value in degree (°).
-It should have the same unit as your output of `senors` on your Linux box.
+It should have the same unit as your output of `sensors` on your Linux box.

 Since we are using our [lm_sensors provider →]({{< relref "/docs/measuring/metric-providers/lm-sensors" >}}) to query the temperature you must also set the `base_temperature_chip` and `base_temperature_feature` to query from.
 Refer to the [provider documentation →]({{< relref "/docs/measuring/metric-providers/lm-sensors" >}}) for more details.